 While researchers say their study is the first to look at diabetes and strength training alone without adding cardiovascular (or aerobic) exercise to the equation, a great deal of past research has concluded that the benefits of strength training for people with diabetes are significant.

-For example, a study published earlier this year on strength training showed it reduced the likelihood of prediabetes progressing to type 2 diabetes.
+For example, a study published earlier this year on strength training showed it

 A 2017 study demonstrated the benefits of strength training on

 And a 2016 study demonstrated the benefits of